 Speaker's Profile

-She has driven projects and initiatives related to excellence in HR, leadership development, training programmes, employee engagement, performance management, HR technology and education projects.
+She has driven projects and initiatives related to excellence in HR, leadership development, training programmes, employee engagement, performance management and HR technology, supporting organisations to deliver on their purpose through their people.

 EVeNT CPE COMPETENCies